nodejsgithubuser/nodejsgithubuser.github.io/README.md

 This webpage is for listing personal projects and other information.

 ### Interests and Skills
 My primary focus is on web development using Node.js and ASP.NET Core.
 I have experience using many of the popular client-side JavaScript frameworks such as React and Angular.
-I am knowledgeable of relational and non-relational databases (MongoDB, Postgres, MySQL, etc.) and ORM/ODM tools (EF Core, Mongoose, etc.).
+I am knowledgeable of relational and non-relational databases (MongoDB, MySQL, etc.) and ORM/ODM tools (EF Core, Mongoose, etc.).
 I am knowledgeable of popular JavaScript build/development tools such as Webpack, Babel, Gulp.
 I have experience constructing REST APIs and have studied other API frameworks such as GraphQL.

 ### Education
-I have completed coursework in the areas of networking, network security/cryptography, operating systems, programming languages, databases, algorithms, design patterns, data structures, distributed systems, linear algebra and computer graphics.
+I have completed coursework in the areas of networking, network security, operating systems, programming languages, databases, algorithms, design patterns, data structures, distributed systems, linear algebra and computer graphics.

 ### Personal Projects
 [Website Link](https://whispering-coast-68461.herokuapp.com)